Doing Employee Benefits Better

 - Would employees rather pay more up-front and less when medical care is needed?
 Or vice versa?

 - What products should we bundle as riders to the medical plan?

 - Do I have a trusted advisor who can expertly review our plan on a frequent basis?

 - What steps can be taken to help us manage costs?

 Our advisors will look at your group’s data and determine the best possible coverages, at a fair price.
 We will listen to your goals and make certain that medical coverage is in place to protect your team, keeping your workforce as healthy as possible.

-The majority of employees consider dental benefits to be a valued part of their employee benefits plan.
+Most employees consider dental benefits to be a valued part of their employee benefits plan.
 So, most employers choose to keep them smiling by offering options to off-set the cost of dental care.
 With so many dental benefit plans available to patients today, it’s important to learn the differences between them.
 You’ll want an advisor to guide you in establishing a dental plan that will be valued by your group.
 Options include: